KingoftheNight/distrend/README.md

 ```
 ## Module function overview
 ### 1.checkStdIndicators(X)
-Check whether the features of X are included in distrend's standard indicators.
+`checkStdIndicators(X)` Check whether the features of X are included in distrend's standard indicators.
 You can view the current standard indicator index in the following ways:
 ```python
 indicators = sel.stdIndicators
 print(indicators.keys())